yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    pip install sf-apm-lib==0.1.1
    ```

-2. Add following code at start of the file where celery app is initialized to setup elastic apm client
+2. Add following code at start of the file where celery app is initialized to setup elastic apm client.

    ```
    from sf_apm_lib.snappyflow import Snappyflow